RaphaelMarquesMartorella/E-commerce-Project/README.md

 Para usar: Quando já estiver com o ariquivo na sua máquina, coloque um "cd" para a pasta "e-commerce", depois um "npm i", então coloque "npm run dev" e clique no link que aparecer no terminal com CTRL.

+# E-commerce project

+Self-built e-commerce using React and grabbing data from a self-built api.

+# How it was done

+Made entirely with Vite's React, data taken from a self-made api.

+#How to view the project

+To use: When you already have the file on your machine, place a "cd" to the "e-commerce" folder, then "npm i", then place "npm run dev" and click on the link that appears in the terminal with CTRL.

 ## Authors